Clifford the Big Red Dog (2019 TV series)

-Clifford the Big Red Dog is an animated children's television series which is a reboot to the book series of the same name written by Norman Bridwell, and the 2000 original series created by Deborah Forte and produced by Mike Young Productions, and is the third series in the franchise after the prequel spin-off Clifford's Puppy Days, which was also produced by Mike Young Productions.
+Clifford the Big Red Dog is an animated children's television series adapted from the book series of the same name written by Norman Bridwell, and a sequel to the 2000 animated series created by Deborah Forte and produced by Mike Young Productions.
+It is the third series in the franchise after the prequel spin-off Clifford's Puppy Days, which was also produced by Mike Young Productions.